Stability of Kernel Sheaves on Del Pezzo Surfaces: Introduction

-The sheaves arising via this construction have a variety of geometric an algebraic applications, so there has been considerable interest to establish the stability of $\mathscr{M}_{\mathscr{E}}$.
-In the case of curves, Butler showed if $\mu_{H}(\mathscr{E})>2\operatorname{genus}(X)$ then $\mathscr{M}_{\mathscr{E}}$ is slope stable~\cite{butler1994}*{theorem 1.2} (and more recent results have improved this bound---see \cite{brambila2019} and references within).
-In higher dimension, the author showed if $\operatorname{rank}(\mathscr{E})=1$ and $h^{0}(\mathscr{E})\gg 0$ (with an explicit bound on the number of global sections) then $\mathscr{M}_{\mathscr{E}}$ is slope stable~\cite{rekuski2023}*{Theorem A}.
-For specific classes of varieties of dimension $\geq 2$, there are many results for kernel sheaves associated to line bundles, with much better positivity bounds on than the author's result ~\cites{flenner1984,trivedi2010,coanda2011,camere2012,caucci2021,mukherjee2022,torres2022}.
-However, as far as the author is aware, there are no results for stability of kernel sheaves associated to higher rank sheaves on surfaces.
+In dimensions $2$ and above, the author showed if $\operatorname{rank}(\mathscr{E})=1$ and $h^{0}(\mathscr{E})\gg 0$ (with an explicit bound on the number of global sections) then $\mathscr{M}_{\mathscr{E}}$ is slope stable~\cite{rekuski2023}*{Theorem A}.
+For specific classes of varieties, there are many results for kernel sheaves associated to line bundles with much better positivity bounds than the author's result ~\cites{flenner1984,trivedi2010,coanda2011,camere2012,caucci2021,mukherjee2022,torres2022, miro2023a, miro2023b}.
+However, the only stability result for kernel sheaves associated to higher rank sheaves on surfaces has an ineffective bound on the necessary positivity~\cite{basu2021}.

-In this article, we use the techniques of Bridgeland stability to give such a result for Del Pezzo surfaces.
+In this article, we use techniques from Bridgeland stability to give an effective stability results for kernel sheaves associated to higher rank stable sheaves on Del Pezzo surfaces.
+This is the first effective result of this kind.
+Moreover, this is the first stability result for kernel sheaves associated to Gieseker stable sheaves (rather than the stronger notion of $\mu_{H}$-stable sheaves).